 When you visit the eHealth website, you’ll typically start by entering your zip code.
 This allows the site to filter and show you the plans available in your specific area – because plan availability can vary quite a bit from one county to another.
 From there, you can compare these plans based on various factors that matter to you, such as whether it’s an HMO or PPO, its star rating (which is a government rating of plan quality), and, of course, the monthly premium.
 This comparison feature is a central part of how online marketplaces like eHealth aim to simplify your search for coverage.

-How eHealth Insurance Works for You
+How eHealth Finds a Plan for You

 So, how does eHealth actually assist you in this process of finding a plan?
 They provide online tools designed to let you easily compare different insurance plans side-by-side.
 This can be incredibly helpful when you’re trying to weigh the pros and cons of various options, looking at details like copays, deductibles, and provider networks.
 Beyond just the website tools, eHealth also states they offer personalized advice from licensed insurance experts.
 This means if you have questions or want more tailored guidance based on your specific health needs and budget, you can reach out to their team.